djdunc/hercules/COACH/docs/Temperature-change/Readme.md

 - Either do a one-off comparison of the HDC1080 in and out of the enclosure, then calculate the offset and make the data correction (subtraction in this case).
 - Or, do more measurements in different temperatures to conclude a correction curve.
 This is more accurate but requires a temperature-controlled chamber.

-### The previous discussion addresses the temperature offset, what about the drift over time?
+### The previous discussion addresses the temperature offset, what about the change over time?

-As noticed in the following chart, a temperature drift has been going on with the COACH boxes in BX2 which seem to be starting from mid-February.
+As noticed in the following chart, a temperature change has been going on with the COACH boxes in BX2 which seem to be starting from mid-February.

 ![Screenshot 2024-04-20 000733](Screenshot2024-04-20000733.jpg)